Skip to main content

 Looking Forward: Examining Trends in Higher Education

-Research lab space in Elon University's Innovation Hall
+A classroom lab space in Elon University's Innovation Hall

 When it comes to the evolving world of higher education, one of my favorite quotes comes from a popular “Did You Know” video by Karl Fisch and Scott McLeod: “We are currently preparing students for jobs that don’t exist, using technologies that haven’t been invented in order to solve problems that we don’t even know are problems yet.”